kmfoley/CMAQ/DOCS/Users_Guide/README.md

 ## Table of Contents

-[CMAQ Tutorials:](Tutorials/README.md) A series of short tutorials provide practical examples of how to set up and run CMAQ.

 [Chapter 1 (Overview):](CMAQ_UG_ch01_overview.md) CMAQ background, features, requirements and support resources.

 [Chapter 2 (Program Structure):](CMAQ_UG_ch02_program_structure.md) Overview of the programs included with the CMAQ system.